 - Mix all the veggies in a medium bowl.

 - Heat oil in a small saucepan over medium heat.
-Once the oil is hot and shimmering, add mustard seeds and allow them to pop.
-Turn the heat off once the mustard seeds start to pop.
+Once the oil is hot and shimmering, add mustard seeds.
+Turn the heat off as the mustard seeds start to pop.
 Add asafetida, turmeric & red chili powder.

 - Pour this tempering over the veggies.
 Add salt and lemon juice.
 Mix well and enjoy.